-(a) prices;

-Distributed generators may be on either standard or non-standard contracts depending on the circumstances as described in section 2.1.
+In accordance with Clause 2.4.5(3)(a) of the ID Determination 2012, Distributed generators may be on either standard or non-standard contracts depending on the circumstances as described in section 2.1.

 The prices for distributed generators on standard contracts for the supply of electricity distribution services are determined in accordance with the discussion of standard contracts within this section.